softworkz/embyuserwiki/Library-Setup.md

 Choosing the right content type is important.
 See the above guide on media preparation for best practices for Movie, TV and Music sections.

 Use the unset content type if you'd like to add a media folder that mixes different content.
-Please note that support for mixed content is .
+Please note that support for mixed content is limited.

 ![](images/server/librarysetup2.png)